MOST BEAUTIFUL PLACES IN GREECE

-Make sure to visit the Apollo Theater located near the town center, as it’s a scaled down version of La Scala.
+Make sure to visit the Apollo Theater near the town center, as it’s a scaled-down version of La Scala.

-Modern Zakynthos has gained tremendous popularity for its landmark which is the Shipwreck Beach also known as the Navagio Beach.
+Modern Zakynthos has gained tremendous popularity for its landmark, the Shipwreck Beach, also known as the Navagio Beach.
 The island is a nature lovers’ paradise as it is dotted with numerous white beaches, surrounded by turquoise waters and remarkable caves such as the famous Keri Caves and the Blue Caves.

 The natural beauty of Zakynthos is guaranteed to amaze you as some of its scenes seem to be taken from somewhere else, out of this world.

-Katakolo or Katakolon is a very popular port in Greece if you’re on a cruise, however, if history excites you, you need to head to Olympia which is located about 20 miles away.
+Katakolo or Katakolon is a very popular port in Greece if you’re on a cruise.
+However, if history excites you, you need to head to Olympia, located about 20 miles away.

-The archaeological site contains temples dedicated to various Greek Gods and heroes.
-The one dedicated to Hera and the amphitheatre are quite picturesque, helping one to visualize how it may have looked before being demolished.
+The archaeological site contains temples dedicated to various Greek gods and heroes.
+The one dedicated to Hera and the amphitheater is quite picturesque, helping one visualize how it may have looked before being demolished.
 The highlight, however, is the stadium, the original track where you can still take a sprint!

-You could definitely explore the site by yourself as there are signs placed everywhere which help in understanding its history.
+You could definitely explore the site by yourself as there are signs placed everywhere, which help you understand its history.

 THOUGHT ON BEST PLACES TO VISIT IN GREECE